On a Combination of Alternating Minimization and Nesterov's Momentum: Introduction

-\textbf{Paper organization.} In Sect. \ref{S:AAM} we consider general setting of minimizing a smooth objective function using block minimization.
+\textbf{Paper organization.} In Sect. \ref{S:AAM} we consider the general setting of minimizing a smooth objective function using block minimization.
 We introduce our uniform accelerated alternating minimization (AAM) method for convex and non-convex problems together with its primal-dual modification for convex linearly constrained problems.
-In both cases we prove convergence rate theorems.
-In Sect. \ref{S:ASA} we first propose an easier-to-implement version of primal-dual AAM.
-Then, we describe the OT problem and its Entropy-regularized version, together with the dual for the latter, which is non-standard.
-Then, we propose an accelerated Sinkhorn's algorithm and obtain its theoretical complexity for the OT problem.
-In Sect. \ref{S:AIBP} we apply the approach taken in the previous section to study the regularized Wasserstein Barycenter problem.
-Finally, we provide the results of numerical experiments on the MNIST dataset for the OT distance problem.
+In Sect. \ref{S:primal-dual} we study the primal-dual properties of the method.
+In Sect.\ref{S:als} we discuss the application of our method to the collaborative filtering problem and provide experiments on the \href{https://www.upf.edu/web/mtg/lastfm360k}{Last.fm dataset 360K} for the collaborative filtering problem.
+In Sect. \ref{S:ASA} we describe the OT and the WB problems and their entropy-regularized versions, together with the dual for the latters, that are non-standard.
+Then, we propose the Accelerated versions of Sinkhorn's algorithm and IBP algorithm and obtain their theoretical complexity, and provide the results of numerical experiments on MNIST dataset for both problems and additionally provide experiments for WB problem with Gaussian measures.
+The proofs of all stated results, the explicit form of algorithms and the application of the proposed methods to the regularized Wasserstein Barycenter problem may be found in the supplement.
+In Section~\ref{S:LS} we provide numerical experiment for least squares problem for linear regression.\footnote{Code for all presented algorithms is available at \url{https://github.com/nazya/AAM}}